Writing Your Memoir – Three Months

 What does this course give you?

-- Live teaching sessions in London: Christie will welcome the group for a two hour class in London on Tues evenings.
-In the first half, she will teach on a variety of topics, including finding your voice, developing a working structure, dramatising material and mastering dialogue.
+- Live teaching sessions on Zoom: Rhik will welcome the group for a two-hour class on Wednesday evenings.
+In the first half, he will teach on a variety of topics, including finding your voice, developing a working structure, dramatising material and mastering dialogue.

 - A community of writers: Our selective applications process means that you will be writing your novel in a peer group of 15 students working at a high level.
 Many of our former students have found their trusted readers with us – and form strong working friendships with classmates which go on long after the course is over.

-- Writing workshops & clinics: Across the course, you'll get two dedicated workshops with your tutor and the group centring on material from your memoir-in-progress, Students will be invited to submit burning questions and narrative issues they’re struggling with ahead of time – and Christie will tackle these in her teaching and respond to common pitfalls.
+- Writing workshops & clinics: Across the course, you'll get two dedicated workshops with your tutor and the group centring on material from your memoir-in-progress.
+Students will be invited to submit burning questions and narrative issues they’re struggling with ahead of time – and Rhik will tackle these in his teaching and respond to common pitfalls.

-- 1-to-1 tutorials: You'll get two 30-minute, one-to-one tutorials with Christie based on 3,000-word extracts from your memoir-in-progress.
+- One-to-one tutorials: You'll get two 30-minute, one-to-one tutorials with Rhik based on 3,000-word extracts from your memoir-in-progress.
 Use these tutorials to address your specific concerns about your writing.

-- Literary agent and author masterclass: Join a special session with a top UK literary agent and author, they will talk about writing, editing and the submissions process, drawing on their experience of real-life publication journeys.
+- Literary agent masterclass: Join a special Zoom session with a top UK literary agent and author, they will talk about writing, editing and the submissions process, drawing on their experience of real-life publication journeys.
 There will also be an opportunity to ask questions.

 - Synopsis & agent letter advice: We’ll draw on our expertise to give you the vital ingredients needed for a great synopsis and the all-important pitch letter.
 Individual feedback will come from experienced members of the CBC editorial team and/or a Curtis Brown/C&W literary agent.